npcole/npyscreen/docs/Documentation.rst

    For example, be very conservative with redraws of the whole Form (a slow operation) - make sure you put in code to test whether a redraw is necessary, and try to only redraw widgets that really need to be changed, rather than redrawing the whole screen.

+   If the Form's parentApp also has a method called *adjust_widgets*, this will also be called.

 *while_waiting(), keypress_timeout*
    If you wish to perform actions while waiting for the user to press a key, you may define a *while_waiting* method.
 You should also set the attribute *keypress_timeout*, which is a value in ms.  Whenever waiting for input, if more than the time given in *keypress_timeout* passes, while_waiting will be called.
 Note that npyscreen takes no steps to ensure that *while_waiting()* is called at exactly regular intervals, and in fact it may never be called at all if the user continually presses keys.

+   If a form's parentApp has a method called *while_waiting* this will also be called.

    A *keypress_timeout* value of 10 suggests that the *while_waiting* method is called about every second, assuming the user takes no other action.